 The LLC structure’s flexibility doesn’t stop at its management.
 It’s also a very popular entity due to its flexible tax options.
 By default, a single-member LLC is taxed as a sole proprietorship.
 If the business has multiple members, it’s taxed as a partnership.
 This avoids “double taxation.”

-An LLC can also choose either a C corporation or an S corporation tax designation.
+An LLC can also choose either a What is a C corporation? or an S corporation (please see our What is an S Corp? page) tax designation.
 As a C corp, the LLC will deal with double taxation, in which the business’s profits are taxed both at the business level and again at the level of the individual business owner.
 However, certain LLCs may choose this designation anyway due to the benefits that it offers.
 For example, a C corp designation can have many tax deductions.

 An LLC with an S corp designation retains pass-through taxation while having the potential for saving money on self-employment taxes.
 You can be an “employee-owner,” allowing you to split income into your salary and your share of the company’s profits.
 This way, you’ll only pay Social Security and Medicare taxes on the salary but not the profits.
 You’ll still need to pay other taxes on the profits, however.